-So, deer antlers for dogs have become a bit of controversial topic.
+So, similar to goat horns, deer antlers for dogs have become a bit of controversial topic.
 They started out as the perfect natural chew that kept dogs busy for a long time while helping with their oral hygiene at the same time.

 Today the opinions on deer antlers are a bit more nuanced.
 Some still strongly recommend them, others may advise against giving them to our dogs.